Looking for second-hand books on Japan? Click here

 unpublished until uploaded to this website in August 2009.
 Since then it has also been made available at

-Humanities Commons, the scholarly website created by the Modern Language Association and various partner
+Knowledge Commons (formerly Humanities Commons), the scholarly website created by the Language

-societies.
-Absent from the original, but added to the one available here, is a page of acknowledgements, but
+Association and various partner societies.
+Absent from the original, but added to the one available here,

-no alterations to the text have been made; that is, the misspellings, typos and grammatical errors that were
+is a page acknowledgements, but no alterations to the text have been made; that is, the misspellings,

-overlooked during the proofreading have not been corrected.
+typos and grammatical errors that were overlooked during the proofreading have not been corrected.

 Download the dissertation here: